Yes, but not, perhaps, as non-religious as you might think.

 From this perspective, 23% is a lot.

 So what do you think?
 Are you surprised by how few professors report being athiests or agnostics?
 Or are you surprised by how many?Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.